-MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THREE MONTH PERIOD AND YEAR ENDED DECEMBER 31, 2017
+MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE NINE MONTH PERIOD ENDED SEPTEMBER 30, 2018

-This Management Discussion and Analysis ("MD&A") reviews the financial condition and results of operations of Palamina Corp. ("Palamina" or the "Company") for the three month period and year ended December 31, 2017.
-The MD&A was prepared as of April 9, 2018 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2017 and 2016, including the notes thereto.
+This Management Discussion and Analysis ("MD&A") reviews the financial condition and results of operations of Palamina Corp. ("Palamina" or the "Company") for the nine month period ended September 30, 2018.
+The MD&A was prepared as of November 27, 2018 and should be read in conjunction with the unaudited interim consolidated financial statements for the nine month periods ended September 30, 2018 and 2017, including the notes thereto and the audited consolidated financial statements for the years ended December 31, 2017 and 2016 and the notes thereto.
 All figures are in Canadian dollars unless stated otherwise.
 Additional information relevant to the Companies activities, including the Company's audited consolidated financial statements can be found on SEDAR at www.sedar.com.